grallucas/LLTM/README.md

 This project is being restructured.

 Test notebook imports may not work since they were moved from the old structure - feel free to fix them if needed.
-Import everything relative to root.
+Add ./app or ./models to env.

 ## This is outdated now